GlobalPathogenAnalysisService/gpas-cli/README.md

-#### Single executable (upload functionality only)
+#### With a single executable (upload functionality only)

-Upload functionality mirroring `gpas upload` is also available as [single file Linux, MacOS and Windows executables for each release](https://github.com/GlobalPathogenAnalysisService/gpas-cli/actions/runs/2869965907), but offers slower performance than the Python package.
-These executables are used by the GUI client.
+Upload functionality mirroring `gpas upload` is also available as single file Linux, MacOS and Windows executables for each release.
+These are intended for distribution with the GUI client but may be used independently.
+These can be downloaded from the 'Artifacts' section of each workflow run listed here: https://github.com/GlobalPathogenAnalysisService/gpas-cli/actions/workflows/distribute.yml

 ## Authentication

 Most `gpas-cli` actions require a valid API token (`token.json`).
 This can be saved using the 'Get API token' button on the 'Upload Client' page of the GPAS portal.
-If you can't see this button, please ask the team to enable it for you.
-If you'd like to try GPAS, please get in touch!
+If you can't see this button, please ask the GPAS team to enable it for you.
+And if you'd like to try GPAS, please get in touch!